wurli/r-best-practice/README.md

 fork of this repo.

-This cheatsheet is inspired by the [cheatsheets](https://github.com/rstudio/cheatsheets) created by Post for other data science software.
+This cheatsheet is inspired by the [cheatsheets](https://github.com/rstudio/cheatsheets) created by Posit for other data science software.